DanielHauge/02561-graphics/README.md

 # 02561-graphics
-Repository for course (02402) Statistics at DTU
+Repository for course (02561) Graphics at DTU